AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 ## Setup

 * Make sure your CLI has a default AWS credentials setup (via ```aws configure```) or that you have chosen a profile and can use the aws CLI properly on your terminal.
+Additionally make sure you have NodeJS installed 4.3+ installed on your machine.

-* Make sure to have NodeJS installed and run ```npm install``` in this folder to grab the bluebird and mysql packages
+* Clone this repository with ```git clone git@github.com:AndrewFarley/cloudwatch-rds-custom-metrics-serverless.git``` then enter the folder with ```cd cloudwatch-rds-custom-metrics-serverless``` and run ```npm install``` to grab the bluebird and mysql packages necessary to run these lambdas.

 * Edit the file ```serverless.yml``` and put your region (in the provider section) and fill out the security group and subnet ids of your VPC in which your RDS server lives in that region.